mit-rss/visual_servoing/README.md

 ![](media/parking_controller_diagram.jpg)

-The distance and angle don’t act independently so consider carefully how you should make them work together.
+The distance and angle don’t act independently, so consider carefully how you should make them work together.

 Whenever possible, we want to develop controllers in simulation before deploying on real (breakable) hardware.
 That is what we’ll do here.
 After you download (and make) the lab 4 ros package, fire up your **simulator**, and **rviz**.